 We initially tried several active and passive filters using a mix of R/C networks and L/C low and high pass filters and then using active filters using op-amps but none of these gave us the sharp cut-off we needed without degrading the 10Mhz signal.

-We then found a LT6600CS8-15 single chip active filter from Linear which appeared to be suitable for our needs.
-The LT6600CS8-15 is a low pass filter with a cut off frequency of 15MHz.
+We then found a LT6600CS8-15 single-chip active filter from Linear which appeared to be suitable for our needs.
+The LT6600CS8-15 is a low pass filter with a cut-off frequency of 15MHz.
 Perfect for reducing the second and third harmonics at 20MHz and 30MHz.

 After the 10Mhz signal has gone through the low pass filter it is amplified by an op-amp which has a multi-turn potentiometer to set the gain level.
 We decided to use a potentiometer as this would allow us to adjust the voltage once the project is complete.
-The signal is then connected to a distribution board via a short coax cable where the it is split and buffered to the 50 ohm sine wave outputs using LM7171 op-amps.
+The signal is then connected to a distribution board via a short coax cable where it is split and buffered to the 50-ohm sine wave outputs using LM7171 op-amps.

-The pulse on the one pulse per second output from the FE-5680A is only 1uS long.
+The pulse on the one pulse-per-second output from the FE-5680A is only 1uS long.
 This was too short to be easily captured on our oscilloscope and might not be long enough to trigger some external equipment so we decided to make the pulse longer by using a 555 timer.
 The 1PPS output is connected to the distribution board via a ribbon cable and the pulse length is changed using a 555 timer chip in monostable mode.
 This gives a pulse length of 10ms which can be used by external devices.

 This has resulted in us only having a single square wave output but at the moment we only need one for the SDR radio and so if we need any additional outputs in the future we can build a new version of the distribution board with the additional buffers in parallel for each of the outputs.

-Mock up outside of the case with the power, filter and distribution boards connected.
+Mockup outside of the case with the power, filter and distribution boards connected.

-The fans have been installed into the front panel and the mains switch on the lower left of the photo.
+The fans have been installed into the front panel and the mains switch is on the lower left of the photo.

-Everything installed, next the lid will be milled to let the hot air out of each side.
+Everything is installed, next the lid will be milled to let the hot air out of each side.

 The front panel of the unit with a label fitted.